rweigel/stats/notes.md

 #### Parametric Bootstrap

 Values are drawn from a population with known pdf and unknown pdf parameters and a sample statistic is computed.
 The parameters of the population pdf are estimated using the sample.
-The process is to draw $n$ values from a population and compute a sample statistic.
-Resample the $n$ values with replacement and compute sample statistic again.
-Repeat the resampling step $n_b$ times.
+The process is to draw $n$ values from a pdf with these estimated parameters and compute a sample statistic and repeat $n_b$ times.

-For small $n$, "clustering" can occur because a given value can appear more than once in a bootstrap sample.
-One way to address this is to add a small random value to each value in the bootstrap sample.

 Example: Draw $n$ values from $\mathcal{N}(0,1)$ and compute $\overline{x}$ and $s$.
 Next, draw $n$ values from $\mathcal{N}(\overline{x},s)$ and compute $\overline{x}^*$ and repeat this process $n_b$ times.